 - You also need to read why a medication is included on the list.

 - The list should be used as a starting point to review and discuss all the medications someone may be taking.

 - If you are a patient, you should not stop taking a drug because it’s part of the Beers criteria.
 You should discuss it with your provider and ask if it’s the right choice for you and if there are safer or more effective alternatives.
 (It’s something you should be asking about any medication prescribed for you.)

 If you’d like more information about how to use the Beers Criteria, here’s a guide published in the Journal of the American Geriatrics Society.

 Keep a record of all medications

 No matter what your age, it’s important to keep an up-to-date list of any prescription and nonprescription medications you’re taking, including herbal or dietary supplements and any creams or ointments.
-The Geriatric Society has a drug diary (PDF) you can print and fill out.
 Make sure to bring it with you to all medical appointments, and also bring a list of any questions or concerns you have about any of your medications.